zpaulovics/datetimepicker-rails/README.md

 only those custom field definitions that are not already exists in your project.
 If you have a custom input with the same name the generator does not overwrite it.

-At generating time the pickers.js and assets files will be places in your assets pipeline roots, that makes these files accessible for you out of the box.
+At generation time the pickers.js and required asset files will be places in your assets pipeline, that makes these files accessible for you out of the box.

-To run the generator is optional, it is up to you to write your own definitions for SimleForm.

 The datetimepicker-rails is using the following custom field definitions: